Bryobium irukandjianum: Taxonomy and naming

-The small urchin orchid was first formally described in 1955 by Stanley F. Goessling-St Cloud who gave it the name Eria irukandjiana and published the description in The North Queensland Naturalist.
+Small urchin orchid was first formally described in 1955 by Stanley F. Goessling-St Cloud who gave it the name Eria irukandjiana and published the description in The North Queensland Naturalist.
 In 2002 Mark Clements and David Jones changed the name to Bryobium irukandjianum.
 The specific epithet (irukandjianum) refers to the Irukandji people who lived in the area where this orchid grows.
 The ending -anum is a Latin suffix meaning "pertaining to" or "belonging to".

 Distribution and habitat

 Bryobium irukandjianum mostly grows on the upper branches of trees in humid situations.
 It is found in Queensland between the McIlwraith Range and the Atherton Tableland.